ojasnadkar96/design-patterns-hms/README.md

   Iterator <br/>
   Singleton <br/>

-  Implemented a Hospital Management System where functionality to admit a patient, generate a bill, perform checkup and perform tests has been added using the design patterns mentioned above.
+  Implemented a Hospital Management System where functionality to admit a patient, generate a bill, perform checkup and perform   tests has been added using the design patterns listed above.